28 Awesome Things To Do In Sanya, The ‘Hawaii Of China’

 Something different: Another friend of mine stayed at the Sanya Xiangshui Bay Marriott Resort & Spa.
 This hotel is great for big kids who love rock climbing and waterslides!
 The sunsets here are to die for!

 Things to do in Sanya

-OK, lets get down to the crux of it- I know that I can laze around the pool and chill out on the beach, but what else is there to do in Sanya?
+OK, lets get down to the crux of it- I know that I can laze around the pool and chill out on the beach, but what other things to do in Sanya are there?